PARKING PERMITS REQUIRED FOR ALL STUDENTS, FACULTY AND STAFF THIS FALL

 Please note, additional announcements will be posted on the UMBC Parking Services site, as well as on myUMBC and the Parking Services social media sites (Facebook and Twitter).

 For the remainder of the summer, we will continue to operate without permits for the summer sessions.
 As with spring semester, you may park in any legal space (pay-to-park spots are included and there will be no charge during summer).
 Those who illegally park in designated spaces (such as 10 Minute, Service, CD, etc.) will be ticketed.

 The Parking Services Office will not be physically staffed this Spring, but our staff will be available to assist you during our normal office hours of 8 AM to 4 PM, Monday – Friday.
 Have a question?
 Contact us at 410-455-2551 or email@example.com.
 We will be providing information on our Facebook and Twitter pages.

-A. We will not be issuing permits this Spring.
-We will announce policies regarding permits for the Spring later in the Fall Semester.
+A. We will not be issuing permits this Summer.
+We will announce policies regarding permits for the 2021-22 school year this summer.

 2. If we don’t have a permit, can we park anywhere?

 A. Faculty/Staff/Students will be permitted to park in any legal space on campus.
 However, we will be enforcing posted signs (Handicapped, CD Parking, etc.) and safety violations.